Androgenic alopecia, usually referred to as male pattern balding and female pattern hair loss, is the most common cause of hair loss.

-Hair follicles of people affected by this type of baldness are sensitive to a naturally occurring hormone called dihydrotestosterone (DHT).
-Exposure to this hormone will eventually cause the hair follicles to weaken.
-As the follicles shrink, the hair becomes finer, grows more slowly, and may ultimately disappear.
-Hair loss from MPB will continue throughout a person’s lifetime; however, the rate of thinning will depend on the inherited tendencies of each individual.
+Hair follicles of people affected by this type of baldness are sensitive to a naturally occurring hormone called dihydrotestosterone (DHT) in men and to other hormones in women.
+Exposure to these hormones will eventually cause the hair follicles to weaken.
+As the follicles shrink, the hair becomes finer, grows more slowly, and may ultimately disappear (also known as miniaturization.

 Hair thinning from androgenetic alopecia will continue throughout a person’s lifetime; however, the rate of thinning will depend on the inherited tendencies of each individual.
 Genes for hair thinning can be inherited from both sides of the family, not just one side of the other, and there are multiple genes implicated in this type of hair thinning.